 For developers:

-agent-browser --auto-connect open <url>for instant Chrome connection in your agentic scripts.
+4. agent-browser auto-connect: agent-browser --auto-connect open <url> for instant Chrome connection in your agentic scripts.